It’s time for scary, silly and all kinds of costumes in all corners of our community. Here are a few things to know about Halloween in Fairfax County.

 - The costume should be short enough so it doesn’t interfere with walking.

-- Consider using makeup on children’s faces instead of a Halloween mask that covers the eyes to allow the child to see clearly (face mask for COVID-19 reasons still recommended).
+- Consider using makeup on children’s faces instead of a Halloween mask that covers the eyes to allow the child to see clearly.

-- If you decorate outside your house, please ensure power cords and other tripping risks are not present.
+- Ensure power cords and other tripping risks are not present outside.

 - Provide a safe, secure space during trick or treating time.
 Pets may not enjoy all of the noise, including ringing doorbells.